sanidhya711/text-on-gif/README.md

 * If n is -1, play once.
 * If n is 0, loop indefinitely.
 * If n is a positive number, loop n times.

 &nbsp;

+# transparent
+whether the gif should have a transparent background or not
+* If set to true then all ***black pixels are rendered as transparent***
+* If set to false then transparent pixels are automatically rendered as black

+&nbsp;